abdulkadir-gungor/abdulkadir-gungor/README.md

 Morpheus: "Let me tell you why you're here.
 You're here because you know something.
 What you know you can't explain, but you feel it."

-Some documents I have prepared can be accessed at the address "https://drive.google.com/drive/folders/1AAANN1BNvaOu3rdJ6nIcyXJ2fXl6bc1o?usp=sharing".
+Some documents I have prepared can be accessed at the link "https://drive.google.com/drive/folders/1AAANN1BNvaOu3rdJ6nIcyXJ2fXl6bc1o?usp=sharing".
 However, the documents have been prepared in Turkish. [---Hazırladığım bazı dökümanlara "https://drive.google.com/drive/folders/1AAANN1BNvaOu3rdJ6nIcyXJ2fXl6bc1o?usp=sharing" adresinden ulaşılabilirsiniz.---]

 <!---